colincoombs/node-xscope/examples/getconfig.coffee.md

   utility).
 Without this option, the program outputs a Javascript object value, which is more readable to humans, less so for programs.

+It seems I must write something herfe, just to separate the itemized stuff before from the code section after.

     program
       .option('-k, --fake', 'use fake usb module')